Scissor Sisters (convicted killers): Build-up to the killing

 On the day of the killing, Linda, Charlotte, their mother and Farah Swaleh Noor had been drinking heavily in Dublin city centre.
-Noor bought vodka and Kathleen Mulhall purchased Coca-Cola which they drank as they walked around the city before stopping on the River Liffey Boardwalk where Charlotte and her mother took ecstasy tablets.
 They returned to Kathleen Mulhall's flat where the women took ecstasy.
 Kathleen Mulhall crushed a tablet into the victim's drink so they were "all on" the same "buzz".

 Death of Noor

 Linda and Noor were sitting on a two-seater couch with Charlotte sitting on the arm, when Noor started touching Linda in a sexual way.
 He spoke into her ear, put his arms around her waist and refused to let her go.
 Kathleen then started screaming at him and an argument took place where Kathleen Mulhall was alleged to have instructed them to "just kill him for me".
 Charlotte picked up a Stanley knife and struck Noor across the throat, inflicting a wound that sent him to the ground.
 Linda then picked up a hammer and hit him on the head a number of times.
 Their mother looked on but did not participate.
-Noor was stabbed at least 27 times.
-It may have been more, but pathologists had no opportunity to examine the full body.
+Noor was stabbed more than 20 times.